Child Support Agreements Lawyer in Mountain Brook Alabama

 Obligation

-The legal duty of a parent to provide financial support for their child, which can be outlined in a support agreement or court order, ensuring that the child’s needs are met consistently.
+The legal duty of a parent to provide financial support for their child, ensuring that support obligations are met consistently as outlined in the support agreement or court order.

 Enforcement

-Legal measures taken to ensure that a parent fulfills their child support obligations, including wage garnishment, income withholding, and court actions.
+Legal measures such as wage garnishment or income withholding taken to ensure a parent fulfills their child support obligations.

 Support Agreement